Guangzhou Gymnasium station: Platform

 The station has an island platform located underground on the west side of Baiyun Avenue South.
 Toilets and a nursery room are located at the southern end of the platform.

 In addition, there is a storage track at the south end of the platform that extends to Jingtai station.
 This station serves as the temporary terminus of the West section of Line 12, so Line 12 will turn back after the station through this storage track.

 Entrances/exits

 The station has 3 points of entry/exit, of which Exit B leads to the municipal crossing passage and connects the east and west sides of Baiyun Avenue, where the west entrance is lettered B1 and the east entrance is lettered B2.
-Exit A is accessible via elevator.
+Exit A is equipped with an elevator.